 We might start with some generic basics, that’s true.
-But on the way you’ll find lots of visuals and examples that are highly specific to aviation industry KPIs.
+But on the way, you’ll find lots of visualizations and examples that are highly specific to aviation industry KPIs.

 Let’s dive right in.

 No one wants to dig through tons of data records.
 Or to read page-long reports.
-Especially if they only need to quickly grasp the current overall situation.
-This is where data visualization kicks in.
+Especially if they only need to grasp the current overall situation quickly.
+This is where the visualization of data and KPIs kicks in.

 What Data Visualization is all about

-Data visualization means to sum up (lots of) data into one visual.
+Data visualization means to sum up (lots of) data into one visual, e.g. as a KPI.
 The challenge is to keep the information easy to understand.
 At the same time the design should attract attention.

-To achieve this, the first question to be asked must always be: What is the information to be shown?
+To achieve this, the first question must always be: What is the information to be shown?

 And: Who is the audience?